piandpower/MetagenomeDB/doc/api/annotations.rst

 	3

 .. note::
-	The difference between using :meth:`~objects.MutableObject.get_property` and a dictionary syntax is that the former can be set to return a default value (``None`` if no other default value is provided) in case the property you are looking for has not been set for this object.
+	The difference between using :meth:`~MetagenomeDB.Collection.get_property` and a dictionary syntax is that the former can be set to return a default value (``None`` if no other default value is provided) in case the property you are looking for has not been set for this object.
 If you use a dictionary syntax for an unknown property, an exception will be thrown:

 		>>> print "a_novel_property" in s
 		False